CMU-07-120/intro-to-software-construction/homework2.md

 1. You will either upload your GitHub repository URL to Canvas under [assignment 2][canvas-2] (embedded via [GradeScope][gradescope] as a PDF with just your andrewID and link it) or DM staff over [Slack][slack].

+Upload your GitHub repository URL to [Canvas](https://canvas.cmu.edu/courses/43977) under [assignment 2](https://canvas.cmu.edu/courses/43977/assignments/769466) (embedded via [GradeScope](https://www.gradescope.com/courses/898389/assignments/5224306)) by connecting your repository (use the GitHub option for submission) or as a PDF with your andrewID and link in it.
+If neither of these work, you may also DM staff over [Slack](https://join.slack.com/t/cmu-07-120-f24/shared_invite/zt-2ssun469g-qbYJWSR9VWDWmX84pT5B~A).

 ## Assignment Review